OxygenCobalt/musikr-old/README.md

 Musikr is a command-line music tagger and tagging library.

-**Note:** Musikr is a WORK-IN-PROGRESS and is not suitable for use.
+**Note:** Musikr is a WORK-IN-PROGRESS and not my primary focus right now.
+It is not suitable for use yet.

 ```
 What's working: